Updates from Peruzzi

 A leading insurance company faced challenges with a legacy pricing and risk analysis system that was rigid, error-prone, and slow to adapt.
 Most pricing logic was embedded in the database layer, making updates cumbersome and hindering timely business decisions.

-Peruzzi Solutions implemented a data engineering-driven modernisation, enabling the company to dynamically configure pricing rules, streamline workflows, and accelerate time-to-market for new contracts.
+Peruzzi Solutions implemented a data engineering pricing solutions, enabling the company to dynamically configure pricing rules, streamline workflows, and accelerate time-to-market for new contracts.

 Client background